Improved nearly minimax prediction for independent Poisson processes under Kullback-Leibler loss: Introduction

-In Theorems~\ref{Corollary 1} and \ref{Corollary 3}, the Bayesian predictive distribution $p_{\mathrm{J}}(y\mid x)$ based on the Jeffreys prior is improved using superharmonic functions.
-The result is a counterpart to \cite{george2006improved}, indicating the similarity and difference between the predictive distribution theory of the multivariate Poisson and normal models.
+In Corollaries~\ref{Corollary 1} and \ref{Corollary 3}, the Bayesian predictive distribution $p_{\mathrm{J}}(y\mid x)$ based on the Jeffreys prior is improved using superharmonic functions.
+The result is a counterpart to George et al.~\cite{george2006improved}, indicating the similarity and difference between the predictive distribution theory of the multivariate Poisson and normal models.
 Using the results, classes of priors are introduced to improve the Bayesian predictive distribution $p_{\mathrm{J}}(y\mid x)$.
 In Theorem~\ref{Theorem 3}, the K-L risk of $p_{\mathrm{J}}(y\mid x)$ is shown to be less than $1.04$ times a minimax lower bound.
 Therefore, these improved Bayesian predictive distributions are nearly minimax.

 This paper is organized as follows.
-Theorem~\ref{Theorem 1}, i.e., the result of sufficient conditions for prior $\pi(\lambda)$ to improve the Bayesian predictive distribution $p_{\beta}(y\mid x)$ is presented in Section 2.
-In addition, Theorem~\ref{Corollary 1}, i.e., the main result on using superharmonic functions to improve the Bayesian predictive distribution $p_{\mathrm{J}}(y\mid x)$ is provided.
-Similar results for independent Poisson processes with different durations are presented in Section 3.
-Examples are provided in Section 4, including point and subspace shrinkage priors.
+Theorem~\ref{Theorem 1}, i.e., the result of sufficient conditions for prior $\pi(\lambda)$ to improve the Bayesian predictive distribution $p_{\mathrm{J}}(y\mid x)$ is presented in Section~\ref{sec:superharmonic}.
+Then Corollary~\ref{Corollary 1}, i.e., the main result on using superharmonic functions to improve the Bayesian predictive distribution $p_{\mathrm{J}}(y\mid x)$, is provided.
+Similar results for independent Poisson processes with different durations are presented in Section~\ref{sec:different}.
+Examples are provided in Section~\ref{sec:examples}, including point and subspace shrinkage priors.
 Here, the Bayesian predictive distributions based on the example priors are proven to dominate those based on the Jeffreys prior.
-Numerical experiments and a real data application are presented in Section 5.
-Finally, the results and example priors are discussed in Section 6.
-The proof of the theorems and propositions are provided in the Appendix.
+Numerical experiments and a real data application are presented in Section~\ref{sec:numerical}.
+Finally, the results and example priors are discussed in Section~\ref{sec:discussion}.
+The detailed proofs of the theorems and propositions are provided in the Supplemental Material.

-\section{Improved Bayesian prediction using superharmonic function}
+\section{Improved Bayesian Prediction Using Superharmonic Function}